uclaacm/hackschool-f19/session-3-javascript-and-the-dom/README.md

 Read more about events [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events).

-# ⭐️ Front-end Session 2 Mini-project ⭐️
+# ⭐️ Bread Gallery ⭐️

 To get started with this project, go to the `demo` folder and copy/paste `index.html` to your own `index.html`.
 Feel free to change any of the images to your preferred images.
 Then create an empty `style.css` file and an empty `script.js` file in the same directory.